the-artinet-project/artinet-sdk/README.md

 - Node.js (v22.0.0 or higher recommended, check `package.json` engines for exact requirement)

+## Documentation

+For more detailed documentation visit our documentation site [here](https://the-artinet-project.github.io/artinet-documentation/).

 ## Example

 A basic A2A server and client interaction.
 For more detailed examples, see the `examples/` directory.